 Propose:

-A non-AP and non-PCP STA that participates in dynamic allocation of service periods shall be in the awake state for dot11MinPPDuration from the start of each truncatable SP for which both the source and the destination AID fields are set to the broadcast AID and that occurs within each awake BI of that STA.
+A non-AP and non-PCP STA that participates in dynamic allocation of service periods shall be in the awake state for dot11MinPPDuration from the start of each truncatable SP for which both the source and the destination AID fields are set to the broadcast AID and that occurs within each A-BI of that STA.
 Following the expiration of dot11MinPPDuration, the non-AP and non-PCP STA should remain in the awake state until the end of the truncatable SP.

 1814.31